vitelabs/vite-wiki/docs/tutorial/rule/mintage.md

 * Can I issue token with existing token name and token symbol?

-Yes.
-Token name and symbol can be reused.
+Token name can be reused.
+A token symbol can have up to 1000 indexes as suffix from '000' to '999'.
+For example, `BTC-000`.

 * Does mintage transaction consume quota?